benstaniford/DummyService/README.md

 # DummyService

-A dummy Windows service (based on the ATL service template) which builds the service and installer via GitHub actions.
+A dummy/sample Windows service written in C++ (based on the ATL service template) which builds the service and installer via GitHub actions and publishes the MSIs via GitHub actions.

 # Projects
  - DummyInstaller - WiX installer project